Qimmah Russo Kneels On The Floor While Wearing Sexy Bunny Costume

 American fitness model Qimmah Russo seems to have gotten in the Halloween spirit.
 On Monday, October 26, the 26-year-old trainer uploaded a series of festive photos on Instagram.

-The photos showed Qimmah kneeling on a marble-tiled floor in front of a white door.
+The pictures showed Qimmah kneeling on a marble-tiled floor in front of a white door.
 Two stacked containers from the supplement company EHPlabs had been placed to her left.

 She flaunted her fantastic figure in a sexy bunny costume.
 The revealing ensemble featured a plunging pastel blue bodysuit with ruched detailing, a pair of white fishnet tights, and satin bunny ears.
 Her ample cleavage and lean legs were put on full display.
 She also drew on whiskers and a black nose to look more like a rabbit.

 Qimmah finished off the sexy look with a long blond wig that had been styled in tousled waves and a deep middle part.
-Her nails were also perfectly manicured and painted light pink.
+Her nails were also perfectly manicured and painted a light pink.

 In the first image, Qimmah posed with her shoulders back and bent her wrists.
 She focused her attention on the camera lens with a serious expression on her face.
-She altered her position for the following photo by turning to the side and placing one of her hands on her knee.
-The final shot showed her spreading her legs and closing her eyes, as she parted her full lips.
+She altered her position for the following photo by turning to the side and spreading her legs, as she placed one of her hands on her knee.
+The final shot showed her closing her eyes and parting her full lips.

-In the caption, Qimmah advertised for EHPLabs “Halloween Sale” and gave her followers a discount code.
+In the caption, Qimmah advertised for EHPLabs’ “Halloween Sale” and gave her followers a discount code.

 “One fine looking bunny,” wrote one fan.